nxskok/pasias/docs/16-ordinal-nominal-response.md

 Solution

-200 steps is actually enough, but any number larger than 100 is fine.
+120 steps is actually enough, but any number larger than 110 is fine.
+It doesn't matter if your guess is way too high.
 Like this:

 ```r